 There are many themes and images within the sculptures, such as the sea serpent on the European side (first photo, also visible in the second photo above).
 The second and third photos show a screaming face at the base of the North American side, suggesting the fact that contact between the two cultures was not always pleasant.

 This is the ringed pin that conclusively identified L'Anse aux Meadows as a Viking settlement.
-It is a bronze pin, used to fasten a cloak over the shoulder, commonly found at Norse sites.
+It is a bronze pin, used to fasten a cloak over the right shoulder, commonly found at Norse sites.
 This particular type occurred only in the Norse Atlantic area.

 #10.
 Spindle whorl.
 Used as a flywheel on a spindle of wood in the spinning